buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Entities/IfcTendonAnchor.md

 # IfcTendonAnchor

-A tendon anchor is the end connection for tendons in prestressed or posttensioned concrete.
+A tendon anchor is the end connection for tendons in prestressed or posttensioned concrete.<!-- end of definition -->

 > HISTORY New entity in IFC2x2.

 { .history}
 > IFC4 CHANGE Attribute _PredefinedType_ added.

 ## Attributes